Fox2Code/FoxLoader/README.md

-This ensures that all patches introduced by mods are applied, but also prevent code loaded in MixinPlugins to load Minecraft classes, please keep that in mind when messing with mixins.
+This ensures that all patches introduced by mods are applied, but also prevent code loaded in MixinPlugins to load Minecraft classes, please keep that in mind when messing with mixins plugins.

 ## Lua mods